-NOTE: For best practice, have at least one virtual disk for each application.
+Dell recommends creating at least one LUN or virtual disk for each application.
 If multiple NTFS partitions are created on a single LUN or virtual disk, these partitions will not be able to fail over individually from node-to-node.